novuhq/novu/docs/docs/community/create-provider.md

 ## Description

 Providers allow us to handle message delivery over multiple channels.
-We have multiple providers for each channel (SMS, Email, Push, Direct, and orthers).
-To get started with adding a new provider lets look at setting up our repository.
+We have multiple providers for each channel (SMS, Email, Push, Direct, and others).
+To get started with adding a new provider let's look at setting up our repository.

 ## Initialization